ihavesuperpowers2/keras-yolo3-custom/README.md

     ...
     ```

+* VoTT tool with export to voc format was used, then `voc_annotation.py` to get the necessary list files (michhar's note) - https://github.com/Microsoft/VoTT

 2. Make sure you have run `python convert.py -w yolov3.cfg yolov3.weights model_data/yolo_weights.h5`
     The file model_data/yolo_weights.h5 is used to load pretrained weights.

-3. Modify train.py and start training.
+3. Modify train.py with paths to your model and data then start training.
     `python train.py`
-    Use your trained weights or checkpoint weights with command line option `--model model_file` when using yolo_video.py
+    Use your trained weights or checkpoint weights in yolo.py.
-    Remember to modify class path or anchor path, with `--classes class_file` and `--anchors anchor_file`.
+    Remember to modify class path or anchor path.

 If you want to use original pretrained weights for YOLOv3:
     1. `wget https://pjreddie.com/media/files/darknet53.conv.74`